MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/e2e.md

 ### Developer programs

 Microsoft offers several developer programs to help you develop and publish Windows games.
-To publish a game in the Windows Store, you'll need to create a developer account on Windows Dev Center.
-Other programs may be of interest depending on your game and studio needs, and can create opportunities such as Xbox One development and Xbox Live integration.
+Consider joining a developer program if you want to develop games for Xbox One or integrate Xbox Live features in your game.
+To publish a game in the Windows Store, you'll also need to create a developer account on Windows Dev Center.

 #### ID@Xbox